-Hammer was the representative for North Carolina’s 7th congressional district and was a Democrat.
+Hammer was the representative for North Carolina’s 7th congressional district as a Democrat.
 He served from 1927 to 1931.

 He was previously the representative for North Carolina’s 7th congressional district as a Democrat from 1925 to 1927; the representative for North Carolina’s 7th congressional district as a Democrat from 1923 to 1925; and the representative for North Carolina’s 7th congressional district as a Democrat from 1921 to 1923.